Slevinski/slevinski.github.io/series/dms-plan/README.md

 The strongest default order is:

 1. **Data Management and Sharing Plan presentation** for the main workflow argument
-2. **Data Management and Sharing Plan handout** for a careful written version
+2. **Data Management and Sharing Plan essay** for a careful written version